 When taking fit into account, the Strauss and Wagner definitely pulls ahead, offering a slimmer, less conspicuous profile.
 And if price is a concern, the Strauss & Wagner SW-TW401, at $59, costs almost half as much as the $99 JBL Tune 120 TWS.

 Our take?
-If you’re on a budget and need a pair of True Wireless earphones, skip the overpriced JBL and snag a pair of the Strauss and Wagner SW-TW401s.
+If you’re on a budget and need a pair of True Wireless earbuds, skip the overpriced JBL and snag a pair of the Strauss and Wagner SW-TW401s.

-Secure the Strauss and Wagner SW-TW401 for the best price here:
+Secure the Strauss and Wagner True Wireless Earbuds SW-TW401 for the best price here:

 Throw money away on the JBL Tune 120 TWS here: